 Am I a suitable candidate for total capsulectomy?

 Dr. Khan performs a thorough consultation and evaluation to determine if you’re a good candidate for total capsulectomy.
 He recommends breast implant removal for women suffering from the symptoms of BII and BIA-ALCL, those suffering from a capsular contracture or other complications, or even those who want to remove the implant for aesthetic or personal reasons.
 However, whether you need a total capsulectomy or en bloc capsulectomy will be determined after a thorough examination.
+For more information on a capsulectomy in Bloomfield Township contact our office for an appointment.

 Why choose Dr. Khan?